 How to Apply

-Go to www.hardesthitalabama.com and click on “Apply Now” to complete the online application.
+To apply for assistance, go to www.hardesthitalabama.com and click on “Apply Now” to complete the online application.
 Have the following information available:

 - Your mortgage loan information.
 (You can find the relevant information on the payment coupon that your mortgage servicer sends you each month.)